E. B. West: Biography

 The status of the Wisconsin Supreme Court was a considered issue during the 1852 legislative session, as corruption charges had been brought to the Legislature by attorney Edward G. Ryan—who would become a member of the court 20 years later.
 Dr. West was assigned to a three-member committee to investigate, but found no merit to the charges.
 Nevertheless, shortly thereafter, the Legislature voted to abolish the current Supreme Court—which was simply composed of the state circuit court judges—and establish a new three-member Supreme Court to be elected by statewide popular vote.

 1852 also saw the incorporation of the Village of Waukesha and the first election of village officers.
 West was a candidate for Village President in the first election that summer, but fell 7 votes short of Nelson Burrows.

 The 1852 Legislature also performed the first legislative redistricting of the state, and Waukesha County was subsequently divided into two Senate districts as the State Senate expanded from 19 members to 25.
 West ran for a full term in the new 10th Senate district, which covered the southern half of Waukesha County.
 This time, the Free Soil Party ran their own candidate in the race, Reverend Henry H. Van Amringe.
 In the three-way race, Dr. West came in a distant 3rd, with the Democrat, Marvin H. Bovee, winning the seat.

 Dr. West died one year after leaving office, on February 3, 1854, at his residence in Waukesha, after an illness of several months.

+Personal life and family

+E. B. West was the sixth of nine children born to Elias West and his wife Mary "Polly" (née Armstrong).
+The Wests were descendants of Francis West, a carpenter who came to the Massachusetts Bay Colony from England in the 1630s.